 Today we know more about how alcohol affects the brain and body than ever before, thanks largely to the determined and uncompromising efforts of the talented researchers supported by NIAAA.
 As NIAAA reflects on 50 successful years of alcohol research, the Institute is poised to build on the progress that has been made to gain greater insights for the future.

-- Join us for the NIAAA 50th Anniversary Science Symposium: "Alcohol Across the Lifespan: 50 Years of Evidence-Based Diagnosis, Prevention, and Treatment Research" -- Nov.
-30 - Dec.
-1, 2020, livestreamed on NIH Videocast
+- Watch the NIAAA 50th Anniversary Science Symposium: "Alcohol Across the Lifespan: 50 Years of Evidence-Based Diagnosis, Prevention, and Treatment Research" recorded November 30 - December 1, 2020.

 - Read "NIAAA at 50: A Legacy of Advancing Alcohol Research – Reflections on Five Decades of Innovation and Progress" (NIAAA Spectrum, Vol. 12, Issue 1, Winter 2020)